What different leases are there?

 Single Tier lease

 Not all blocks are situated on Council estates.
 Some are single blocks in residential areas and are known as "infill" blocks.
-If you live in an infill block, you will possess a single tier lease.
+If you live in an infill block, you will have a single tier lease.
 The Council also grants single tier leases to people who have purchased flats within converted houses.
 If you live in a block or converted house, which is not situated on an estate, you will be required to contribute to your share of the costs for the upkeep of the area surrounding and affecting your individual block.

 There is no need to calculate an estate percentage for single tier leases.
 The estate (if relevant) and your block are shown on the Lease Plan which forms part of your lease.